hmrc/penalties-appeals-frontend/README.md

 # penalties-appeals-frontend

-The penalties and appeals service is a frontend microservice only applicable for PAYE tax payers.
+The penalties and appeals service is a frontend microservice only applicable for MTD VAT users.

-The agents/traders can view their VAT information, check and register appeals.
-It has ability for agents to see VAT penalty points, penalties, interest and make/view appeals for their clients
+Users can appeal their late submission penalties and late payment penalties using this service,

 Features:
-- Supports both java script and non-java script browsers
+- Supports both JavaScript and non-JavaScript journeys
-- Interacts with UpScan services to upload supporting documents
+- Interacts with file upload services to upload supporting documents

 ### Running the service locally